tddschn/langchain-utils/README.md

   -c, --copy            Copy the prompt to clipboard (default: False) -e, --edit            Edit the prompt and copy manually (default: False) -m model, --model model
+                        Model to use.
+This only affects the chunk size.
+Use -S to disable splitting (infinite chunk size). (default: gpt-4-32k)
-                        Model to use (default: gpt-3.5-turbo) -S, --no-split        Do not split the prompt into multiple parts (use this if the model has a really large context size) (default: False)
+  -S, --no-split        Do not split the prompt into multiple parts (use this
+                        if the model has a really large context size) (default: False)